cayetanoguerra/CIFAR10/README.md

 # CIFAR10
-A convolutional neural net to classify the CIFAR10 set
+A convolutional neural net to classify the CIFAR10 set.

 To run the code, if you have a Theano compatible GPU: